What Are The Drawbacks Of Hydroelectric Energy

 The field of hydroelectric energy is constantly evolving, with ongoing research and development efforts focused on mitigating the negative impacts of dams and improving their sustainability.
 Current trends include the development of more fish-friendly turbines, the implementation of environmental flow regimes, and the exploration of alternative dam designs.

 Run-of-river hydroelectric projects, which do not require large reservoirs, are gaining popularity as a less environmentally damaging alternative to traditional dam projects.
 These projects use the natural flow of the river to generate electricity, minimizing the impacts on water quality and fish migration.
-However, run-of-river projects typically have lower power output and may not be suitable for all locations.
+Even so, run-of-river projects typically have lower power output and may not be suitable for all locations.

 Tips and Expert Advice: Making Hydroelectric Energy More Sustainable